 SEO & Web Hosting

 The simple answer is that fast, reliable and secure web hosting is important from a usability perspective, so it is equally important for SEO.

 Likewise, slow, insecure, unreliable hosting can have a negative impact on usability and that can have a negative effect on your SEO.

-Fast, reliable hosting can help you get an advantage over the competition – at a far better cost and return than by simply bumping up your SEO budget in other areas.
+In this article I will cover in more detail why how robust web hosting can help you get an advantage over the competition – at a far better cost and return than by simply bumping up your SEO budget in other areas.

 Hosting Is Your Website’s Home On The Web

-There are three key web hosting factors that can affect your SEO:
+Let’s have a look at the main web hosting factors that can affect your SEO:

 Unless you have been living under a digital rock, you can’t have escaped the importance of speed for SEO and conversion rates.
 People hate slow websites.
 Google hates slow websites.
 People love fast websites.